 Until fairly recently it was not well known that the warm waters off Sri Lanka are one of the best places in the world to see the largest creature to have ever lived; the Blue Whale.

 These enormous baleen whales (which can feed on 40 million krill a day) have been recorded growing up to 29 metres in length and weighing around 170 tonnes.
 Despite their massive size they have remained one of the least studied and understood of the great whales, but in recent years, knowledge of their movements in the Indian Ocean has greatly improved.

-The deep waters of the continental shelf that lies between Mirissa and Dondra Head on the south coast of Sri Lanka, have recently gained international recognition for their reliable blue whale sightings.
-The area was even featured in the BBC’s Ocean Giants wildlife documentary and over the years, sightings here have become more and more reliable.
+The deep waters of the continental shelf that lies between Mirissa and Dondra Head on the south coast of Sri Lanka have recently gained international recognition for their reliable blue whale sightings.
+The area was prominently featured in the BBC’s Ocean Giants wildlife documentary and over the years, sightings there have become increasingly reliable.
 Blue whales arrive in this area in late November and spend the months of December, January, February and March feeding on krill in the deep waters.

 Alongside the blues, pods of acrobatic spinner dolphins and bow riding spotted dolphins are also a frequent sight, in addition to a variety of terns and other seabirds.
 The boat trips to see the whales leave early in the morning and often return around lunchtime.
 Although the sightings are very reliable, the boat trips are now very popular and the experience can be a little crowded on weekends.
 However Mirrissa’s location in the south means it combines very well with other exciting locations such as Galle, Bundala and Yala National Parks.
 See our Wildlife Highlights of Southern Sri Lanka tour.